-ARTastic Summer Camp - Already filled for Summer 2021!
+ARTastic Summer Camp - registration for Summer 2022 coming soon!

 Every week of camp is open to school-age children (ages 5 and up).
 (We are offering new programming for older children all the way up through high school, so see the bottom of this page for more information!)
 To ensure safe social distancing within the classroom, each child will have an "Artist Studio" space of their very own, with a desk and supplies.
 Throughout the day, they will complete a range of projects in a variety of art media including ceramics, printmaking, and weaving.
 Camp days are from 8 a.m. to 5 p.m. each day.
 Please see below for further details and COVID-19 rules and procedures.